ScratchAPIjs/ScratchAPI.js/README.md

 ## Acknowledgements
 **This library is based on the design of [Discord.js](https://github.com/discordjs/discord.js).**
-－With thanks to Discord.js, the awesome library.
+－Thanks to Discord.js, the awesome library.

 ### It contains the following modules:
 - [`@discordjs/collection`](https://github.com/discordjs/discord.js/tree/main/packages/collection)